 Laboratory Studies

-Assess the alkaline phosphatase levels.
-The levels are consistently low.
+Assess the alkaline phosphatase and vitamin B6 levels.
+The former is consistently low and the latter consistently elevated.
 Do not use ethylenediaminetetraacetic acid (EDTA) tubes because these cause erroneous test results.
 The reference range should be appropriate for the age group undergoing testing, and results vary among laboratories.

 Laboratory testing must be performed on fasting individuals for phosphate analysis (alkaline phosphatase activity levels can be measured in nonfasting patients).
 Laboratory evaluations should include levels of calcium, phosphorus, magnesium, alkaline phosphatase, creatinine, parathyroid hormone (PTH), 25(OH) vitamin D, and 1,25(OH)2 vitamin D. Levels of PLP, PPi in plasma, and PEA in urine determine the diagnosis.
 Measurement of ALP in amniotic fluid yields variable results, which are of relative value in the prenatal diagnosis of this entity.
 ALP in cultured amniotic cells may be quantified, but interpretation of the results is difficult.
 Monoclonal antibodies against TNSALP may serve to reveal a deficiency in chorionic villous tissue.
 The test for PPi is typically performed only in research laboratories.